top of page

 After 20+ years and thousands of floors, here are my top three pieces of advice:

-First, don't wait until your floors look terrible to start maintenance.
+1. Don't wait until your floors look terrible to start maintenance.
 By then, your options are limited and expensive.
 Regular screen and re-coat every 3-5 years will keep your floors beautiful for decades.

-Third, understand that hardwood floors are a long-term investment.
+3. Understand that hardwood floors are a long-term investment.
 Quality installation, proper maintenance, and patience with the process will reward you with floors that last generations.

 The one thing I wish every homeowner knew?
 Your floors are telling you what they need if you know how to listen.
 Dullness means the finish is wearing thin.
 Minor scratches mean it's time for screen and re-coat.
 Deep gouges or staining means more aggressive treatment is needed.